 - A meditation practice that is calming and helps you manage the waves of emotions.

 - Making time for a pleasurable activity such as reading a book, listening to music, pruning the roses, walking in the bush.

 - Caring for your body through exercise, yoga, massage or acupuncture

 Relaxation training describes a range of techniques that focus on reducing muscle tension and calming the mind, and are a very accessible support for the physical and mental stress of IVF treatment.
 The goal is to produce the body’s natural relaxation response: slow down breathing, lower blood pressure, and create a feeling of calm.

 Relaxation techniques include the more structured practices of deep breathing, meditation, guided imagery, and progressive muscle relaxation.
-These methods of self-care during IVF are all very accessible via some excellent apps (name some?) or on the internet.
+These methods of self-care during IVF are all very accessible via some excellent apps, such as Headspace, or on the internet.
 There are many other repetitive, rhythmic self-care activities you can practice during IVF treatment that can also elicit the relaxation response, for example knitting, running and playing a musical instrument.

 Whether you are going through the fertility process alone or with a partner it helps to have a broad support network.
 Identifying what you need is an important first step.
 It might be assistance with decision making, support at appointments, a friendly face when it feels too much, someone who can share the emotional load who is not your partner, someone who is just there to listen.